Team2537/training/book/src/development-practices/code.md

 # Misc Robot Code Practices

-- Motor Units should always be in Rotations and Rotations per Second for angular, and Meters and Meters per Second for linear, use
-  Measures to access other units.
+- Motor Units should always be in Rotations and Rotations per Second, use conversions and Measures to access other units IN CODE not on the motor controller.